Chris2Fair88/se_project_aroundtheus/README.md

 3. The 'hover' and 'cursor:pointer' attributes
 4. Cards and Lists
 5. Responsive Design
+6. Javascript
+7. Popups, called "Modals"

-These 5 concepts aren't mutually exclusive to this particular Project, compared to previous Projects with TripleTen, but this one is a culmination of said previous projects.
+These 7 concepts aren't mutually exclusive to this particular Project, compared to previous Projects with TripleTen, but this one is a culmination of said previous projects.
 This has been a challenge!

 **Figma**